-Senate Bill No. [number], introduced by B. Usher, aims to revise laws regarding highway and roadside services by prohibiting the solicitation of such services at the scene of an accident or disabled vehicle.
+Senate Bill No. [insert bill number] aims to revise highway and roadside service laws in Montana by prohibiting the solicitation of towing and roadside services at the scene of an accident or disabled vehicle.
 The bill mandates that towing companies and tow truck operators must carry written proof of requests for roadside assistance services, detailing specific information such as the identity of the requester and vehicle details.
-Violations of this provision will result in misdemeanor penalties, including fines and suspensions from commercial towing operations, with escalating penalties for repeated offenses.
-Additionally, first responders who direct motorists to specific towing services may also face penalties.
+Violations of this section can result in misdemeanor charges with escalating fines and suspensions from commercial towing services based on the number of offenses.
+Additionally, first responders who direct motorists to specific towing companies may also face penalties.

 The bill amends existing sections of the Montana Code Annotated (MCA), specifically sections 61-8-908 and 61-8-909.
-Notably, it introduces new language that allows a qualified tow truck operator who has been suspended under the new solicitation rules to reapply for placement on the rotation system.
-Furthermore, it expands the good faith immunity clause to include protection from criminal penalties for individuals providing emergency assistance, unless gross negligence is proven.
+Notably, it introduces new language that allows a qualified tow truck operator who has been suspended under the new solicitation rules to reapply for the rotation system.
+Furthermore, it expands the good faith immunity clause to include protection from criminal penalties for individuals rendering emergency assistance, provided their actions do not involve gross negligence.
 Overall, the bill seeks to enhance public safety and regulate the towing industry more effectively.

 Statutes affected: LC Text: 61-8-908, 61-8-909